scipy-latinamerica/scipyla2017/docs/Call_for_Papers_EN.md

 ## Publication

-The conference offers researchers and PhD candidates in the region the opportunity to publish in the [The Python Papers](http://thepythonpapers.org/) international journal, indexed in:
+The conference offers researchers and PhD candidates in the region the opportunity to publish in an international journal, indexed in:

 * Google Scholar
 * DRJI